 Disclaimer: The below policy terms, conditions and deductibles specified may not apply to specific organisations who have been notified by the Principal separately.
 It is the responsibility of tenderers to ensure appropriate checks are made within the tendering organisation to verify if different terms, conditions and deductibles are applicable.
 No valid claim shall arise under the contract from a failure to take in account alternative terms, conditions and deductibles notified to specific organisations, which differ from the Principal Arranged Insurance standard terms, conditions and deductibles.

-If an event occurs that might give rise to claim, ensure Transport and Main Roads insurance unit is notified immediately.
+If an event occurs that might give rise to a claim, ensure the Transport and Main Roads insurance unit is notified immediately.
 Late notification can create difficulties and possible delays in the assessment process.

 For PAI enquiries, please email TMR_Insurance@tmr.qld.gov.au